AndrewCS149/bevy-game/README.md

 This is a top-down, 2D style shooter game.

 ---
+### Game Controls
+W - move up
+D - move right
+S - move down
+A - move left
+Left Shift - sprint
+Space - shoot

+---
 ### Current Game State

+- Player can move up, down, left & right.
+- Player is able to sprint
+- Player is able to shoot
+- Player is restricted from shooting while sprinting
-Currently, the player is able to move, sprint and shoot.
-The enemies are able to start tracking the player once the player has moved within the 'trigger radius' of the enemy.
+- Enemy will begin tracking the player once the player enters the enemy's 'trigger radius'.
+- Enemy will die (despawn) if a projectile comes in contact with him.
+- Collision properties exists between player and enemies.

 ![pic1](pictures/pic1.png)